codas-hep/codas-hep.github.io/content/pages/application.md

 Summary: Computational and Data Science for High Energy Physics
 Template: page

-The seventh school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) took place on 21-25 July, 2025, at Princeton University.
+#### The eighth school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 13-17 July, 2026, at Princeton University.

 Applications have now closed for CoDaS-HEP 2025.
 Please check back in spring 2026 for the next edition of the school.